 6 horse 60' diameter Odyssey horse exerciser (install May - June 2018)

 500 m all weather conditioning track with hills

 Feeding high quality hay in slow feeders

-HiPro formulated feed, additional select supplements if warranted, owner prepared supplements if desired
+HiPro formulated feed, owner prepared supplements if desired

 $225 per month

 Augment your horses' conditioning program with our Odyssey Exerciser.
-We can customize a program for you horse 2-3 days a week and will include handling, feed picking, leg boots (if required).
+Our staff exercise your horse on your program 2-3 days a week (M-F mornings)

 Full price for the first horse $50 discount for each additional horse